luis-ota/pyChat/README.md

    ```

 2. **Server Configuration:**
-   - In `servidor.py`, specify the IP of the machine that will be the server.
-   - Disable the server firewall to allow connections.
+   - Disable the firewall on the server PC to allow connections.

-3. **Client Configuration:**
-   - Put the server's IP in the client's code.

-4. **Start the Server:**
+3. **Start the Server:**
-   - Execute the `servidor.py` script.
+   - Run the `servidor.py` script.

-5. **Start the Clients:**
+4. **Start the Clients:**
-   - Execute the `app/main.py` script on each machine that wants to participate in the chat.
+   - Run the `app/main.py` script on each machine that wants to participate in the chat, or run it twice on the same machine to test.

 Now, with the server and clients running, users can communicate with each other through the chat.
-Ensure that all machines are on the same network to ensure proper communication.
+Make sure all machines are on the same network to ensure proper communication.